 "Hail to the Chief"

 "Hail to the Chief," with its preceding fanfare known as "Ruffles and Flourishes," is traditionally played to announce the arrival of the President at State functions.
 Possibly derived from an old Gaelic air, "Hail to the Chief" was written by James Sanderson as incidental music to a dramatic adaptation of Sir Walter Scott's epic poem, The Lady of the Lake.
 It appears in a gallant boating scene honoring the highland chieftain, Sir Roderick Dhu.
-The song was already very popular when the Marine Band played it at the ground-breaking of the Chesapeake and Ohio Canal on July 4, 1828.
+The song was already very popular when the Marine Band played it at the laying of the cornerstone of the first lock of the Chesapeake and Ohio Canal in 1829 for President Andrew Jackson.

 Scholars credit two First Ladies with introducing the use of "Hail to the Chief" as official music for the President.
 Julia Tyler, the young second wife of President John Tyler, was an amateur musician and composer.
 President Tyler, who served as president from 1841 to 1845, entertained frequently at the White House.
 It was at these parties and receptions that some scholars believe Julia Tyler asked the Marine Band to announce the president's arrival by performing "Hail to the Chief."